garrandall/popular-music-data/tracks/closer-to-home--i-m-your-captain--grand-funk-railroad.md

 Am I in my cabin dreaming, or are you really scheming To take my ship away from me?
-You'd better think about it, I just can't live without it So, please dont take my ship from me
+You'd better think about it, I just can't live without it So, please don't take my ship from me
 Yeah, yeah, yeah

 I can feel the hand of a stranger